Rating Formula

 Written By Jessica Moore (Super Administrator)

-Updated at January 21st, 2026
+Updated at April 14th, 2026

-Formulas in SchemeServe let you automate calculations and rules (like premiums, validations, and auto-filled values), and the exact syntax and appearance can vary depending on whether you’re working in the matrix/rating, rules, documents, or reporting.
+Formulas in SchemeServe let you automate calculations and rules (like premiums, validations, and auto-filled values), and the exact syntax and appearance can vary depending on whether you’re working in the matrix/rating, rules, documents, or reporting

 Here are some of the basic guidelines: